Senni2127u/emudeck-manual/docs/install-guide/1_index.md

     === "Easy"
         If you are new to Emulation this is the recommended method for you.

-        EmuDeck will only let you customize where you want to store your ROMS and BIOS, everything else will be setup with our default settings.
+        EmuDeck will only let you customize where you want to store your ROMS and BIOS and how you want to integrate EmuDeck into your system, everything else will be setup with our default settings.
 You can always change settings, add or remove emulators after the installation.

         <img src="/assets/install_guide/select-storage.png" alt="EmuDeck guide">